mauricechiodo/eim-case-studies/course/finance/Black-Scholes/2Equation/index.md

 ## Derivation:

-The underlying assumption to Black and Scholes' work is that the underlying stock price $S$ follos a geometric Brownian motion with drift $\mu$ and variance parameter $\sigma^2$:
+The underlying assumption to Black and Scholes' work is that the underlying stock price $S$ follows a geometric Brownian motion with drift $\mu$ and variance parameter $\sigma^2$:

 ---